A Guide to Retirement Planning for Seniors

 Evaluate Taxes and Retirement Cost of Living

 • Cost of living.
-It’s essential to not only account for the cost of living during your retirement years, but inflation as well.
+It’s essential to not only to account for the cost of living during your retirement years, but also look at inflation.
 Many older adults living in states with high senior living costs choose to relocate to tax-friendly and low-cost-of-living states.

 • Property tax exemptions.
 Many states and cities give seniors special exemptions on their home value.
 These exemptions vary by location, but the property must be your place of residence.
 Many places also stipulate how long you need to have lived there.